 15 years later my philosophy has changed.
 Now when clients ask me about a healthy bar I have reservations.
 What are my criteria for bars and which ones fit the bill?

 Bars are made for convenience but like other packaged foods make sure to eat in moderation behind real whole foods.
 The best healthy foods don’t have labels.
-Banana please!
+Nuts please!